News Breakfast: Fill-in presenters

-Current presenters who have been fill-in hosts or co-hosts of News Breakfast in recent times include Emma Rebellato, Stephanie Ferrier, Stephanie March, David Speers, Catherine Murphy, Margaret Paul, Iskhandar Razak and Daniel Ziffer.
+Current presenters who have been fill-in hosts or co-hosts of News Breakfast in recent times include Emma Rebellato, Stephanie Ferrier, Stephanie March, David Speers, Catherine Murphy, Margaret Paul, and Olivia Caisley.

-Current presenters who have been fill-in hosts or co-hosts of Weekend Breakfast in recent times include Kathryn Robinson, Thomas Oriti, Greg Jennett, Dan Bourchier, Nick Dole, Richard Davies and Micheal Tetlow.
+Current presenters who have been fill-in hosts or co-hosts of Weekend Breakfast in recent times include Kathryn Robinson, Thomas Oriti, Lorna Dunkley, Greg Jennett, Dan Bourchier, Nick Dole, Richard Davies and Micheal Tetlow.

 Fill-in presenters for other roles: